JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 ### Accessibility

 Clients are committed to full accessibility, which means the new table must comply with all relevant accessibility expectations from the very beginning.

+#### Treegrid Pattern

-Additionally, for expandable rows, we should consider implementing the [TreeGrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).
+For expandable rows, we should consider implementing the [Treegrid pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).

+#### Focus for Controls and Rows

+Currently, the table has two types of focus:

+- The real, native focus, which navigates by Tab between active elements, such as links and inputs.
+- The "row focus", where you navigate between rows using up/down arrow keys, which works in parallel with native focus.
+It is displayed similarly to hover.
+From the browser's perspective, it is not a real focus, just a visual state.

+At any moment, a user may have two "focuses" at the same time: a real (native) focus on some control and a row focus somewhere else.

+We are reimplementing this behavior in an accessible manner so there is only one focus at a time.
+We use the ["roving tabindex"](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Guides/Keyboard-navigable_JavaScript_widgets#technique_1_roving_tabindex) technique:

+- Initially, all rows are not focusable (`tabindex="-1"`), and the user navigates between controls by Tab.
+- When the user presses up/down arrow keys, the prev/next row becomes focusable (`tabindex="0"`), and focus is moved to it programmatically.
+The previously focused row, if any, becomes unfocusable (`tabindex="-1"`).
+- When a user moves focus from a row to a control (link, input) by pressing Tab, that row becomes unfocusable (`tabindex="-1"`), which also means that all rows are now unfocusable, and Tab navigation continues between controls.

+This behavior is demonstrated in [this example](https://codepen.io/editor/wvtyubnf-the-selector/pen/019e4efd-2b16-7c19-a58d-1b9eb08512d5).

 ### Performance